What is a Public Information Officer (PIO)?

 Our Public Information Officer (PIO)

-Coral Springs Fire Department’s Public Information Officer is Captain Mike Moser.
-Captain Moser has been with the Coral Springs Fire Department since 2001 and is also a member of Florida Urban Search & Rescue (USAR FL-TF2).
-Captain Moser is the Team Leader for the Honor Guard as well as the Lead Advisor for the Coral Springs Fire Explorer Program.
+Coral Springs Fire Department’s Public Information Officer is Division Chief Mike Moser.
+Division Chief Moser has been with the Coral Springs Fire Department since 2001 and is also a member of Florida Urban Search & Rescue (USAR FL-TF2).
+Division Chief Moser is the Team Leader for the Honor Guard as well as the Lead Adviser for the Coral Springs Fire Explorer Program.

-Captain Moser is a member of the State of Florida PIO Deployment Team and attends specially designed courses regularly, thus allowing him the skills and qualifications to provide his services to the community.
-Captain Moser has been deployed out of state as a PIO for incidents including Hurricane Ike, Charlie, and Katrina.
+Division Chief Moser is a member of the State of Florida PIO Deployment Team and attends specially designed courses regularly, thus allowing him the skills and qualifications to provide his services to the community.
+Division Chief Moser has been deployed out of state as a PIO for incidents including Hurricane Ike, Charlie, and Katrina.

 The Florida Fire Chief’s Association named him the 2008 PIO of the Year.

-For all media and public inquiries, Captain Moser can be reached via email: email@example.com
+For all media and public inquiries, Division Chief Moser can be reached via email: email@example.com